Women in Ministry: Sustaining Clergywomen Online and in Person Part 2

 Judicatories and local churches can support clergywomen by acknowledging theological and geographic isolation, encouraging multiple forms of connection to colleagues, and funding technology that supports digital community.

 Looking for opportunities to join a virtual and or in-person faith community?
-Click here to view our upcoming courses and programs such as Your Sacred Story: The Spiritual Practice of Journaling (Online).
+Click here to explore the CLL’s latest colloquy opportunities.

 Martha Spong is a United Church of Christ pastor, an ICF-accredited coach, and the executive director of RevGalBlogPals.
 She is the co-author of Denial is My Spiritual Practice (and Other Failures of Faith) and the editor of There’s a Woman in the Pulpit: Christian Clergywomen Share Their Hard Days, Holy Moments & the Healing Power of Humor.